-East Hampton Democrats need volunteers to help us re-elect Supervisor Larry Cantwell, Councilwoman Sylvia Overby and Concilman Peter Van Scoyoc.
-The candidates put up by the Republicans offer neither the experience nor the commitments to sustain and continue their achievements in maintaining the Town’s unique heritage and sensitive environment; protecting our quality of life in the face of challenges from ruthless big business and irresponsible tourism; providing needed support for working people, children and seniors; managing a government unparalleled in fiscal prudence and civility and enforcing our laws.
+East Hampton Democrats need volunteers to help us elect Peter Van Scoyoc for Supervisor, re-elect Councilwoman Kathee Burke-Gonzalez and Jeff Bragman to the Town Board.
+The candidates put up by the Republicans offer neither the experience nor the commitments to sustain and continue their achievements in maintaining the Town's unique heritage and sensitive environment; protecting our quality of life in the face of challenges from ruthless big business and irresponsible tourism; providing needed support for working people, children and seniors; managing a government unparalleled in fiscal prudence and civility and enforcing our laws.

 - Writers and artists to develop literature and posters